Jeff Sessions’ Pastor Does Not Agree With ‘Zero Tolerance’ Policy But Urges Church Not to Be Torn Apart

 “I do have strong beliefs,” Wines said.
 “I will work to let our government know how I feel and I will preach the gospel of Jesus Christ every Sunday and pretty much every night at the dinner table, if you ask my family.
 But I will not dehumanize those who are not in harmony with my deeply, passionately held beliefs.
 I will not write them off as objects or obstacles, but I will remember that they are flesh-and-blood humans … and I am committed to listen to them.”

-The church complaint against Sessions, charges the attorney general with violating the United Methodist Church’s Book of Discipline, its code of laws and social principles.
+The church complaint against Sessions charges the attorney general with violating the United Methodist Church’s Book of Discipline, its code of laws and social principles.
 The charges could lead to a church trial, though few expect that to happen to the attorney general, the country’s top lawman.

 Instead, the 640 Methodists charging Sessions, who include both clergy and lay members, have asked for a “reconciling process that will help this longtime member … step back from his harmful actions and work to repair the damage he is currently causing to immigrants, particularly families and children.”